johnk2022/Project1/README.md

 GitHub for the development tools and website hosting.

-Coders Coffee House and Love Running for some ideas.
+Coders Coffee House and Love Running code for basic structure and layout

 FontAwesome for the icons.